Statistics in Poker โ€“ Interpretation

 • Opponent B (20/10, 75% cbet)

-This simple example clearly shows how identical isolated statistics (in this case, the cbet statistic with a numerical value of 75%) are interpreted differently and how they can lead to different conclusions about the strength of the opponent's hand range.
+This simple example perfectly shows how identical isolated statistics (in this case, cbet statistics with a numerical value of 75%) are interpreted differently and how they can lead to different conclusions about the opponent's card range strength.
 So, as you can see, in such cases, you always need to consider other statistics as well.

-Of course, you need to pay attention not only to the cbet statistic value but also to other important flop interpretation level statistics to have a plan for the next betting rounds.
-So, you should already be thinking about how you want to play this hand based on the interpretations made on the flop.
+Of course, you need to pay attention not only to the cbet statistic value but also to other important interpretation level flop statistics to have a plan for the next betting rounds.
+So, you should already be thinking about how you want to play this hand using the interpretations made on the flop.

 • Opponent A (18/16, 75% cbet, AF 3.0, WTS 35%)